Midataur/graphical-graphs/README.md

 5. To select a node, just click on it.
 6. To create an edge between two nodes, first select a node and then click on another node.
 7. To undo a step, click the red "undo" node
+7. To toggle directed edges, click the black "directed" button.
+If it's turned on, the node will have an edge that connects it to itself.
 8. When you're done, click on the green button labeled "save".
 The graph will be saved as a python pickle file.
 9. To use the graph again in another program, add the following code to the top of the run function:
 ```python